 - CCD sensors have higher output uniformity and provide cleaner, higher quality images.

-Wireless security systems are available in a variety of recording times, hard drive size, and channels, but wired cameras offer a much wider range of options.
-For example, the most common number of channels for wireless security systems is four, whereas the most common number of cameras for wired systems is sixteen.
+Wireless security systems are available in a variety of recording times, hard drive size and channels, but wired cameras offer a much wider range of options.
+For example, the most common number of channels for wireless security systems is four, whereas the most common number of cameras for wired systems is 16.

-Security camera systems with smart technology allow you to observe your camera's feeds from your smartphone and receive alerts when they detect motion.
-Learn more about smart technology here.
+Security camera systems with smart technology allow you to observe your camera's feeds from your smartphone via an app and receive alerts when they detect motion.

-Besides outdoor security cameras, it may be necessary to install cameras inside your home or business.
+In addition to outdoor security cameras, it may be necessary to install cameras inside your home.
 Choose from hidden cameras, baby monitors and more.

-- If you have young children or family members with medical concerns, utilize baby video monitors and intercoms so that you have easy communication throughout your home.
+- If you have young children or family members with medical concerns, use baby video monitors and intercoms so you have easy communication throughout your home.

-- Cameras with Pan-Tilt-Zoom capabilities allow you to manipulate the cameras from your desktop.
+- Cameras with pan-pilt-zoom capabilities let you manipulate the cameras from your desktop.